Global Business Mobility Visa Guide

 Processing times for UK visas can vary due to a range of factors, including the volume and complexity of applications.
 Applicants should take advice or consult the official UK government website for the most accurate and up-to-date information before submitting an application.

 Many factors can influence the processing time of your GBM visa application.
 The completeness of the application is crucial; ensure that all required documents are submitted accurately.
 Timely submission of biometric data can also expedite the process.
 If your application requires further scrutiny, it may take longer to process.
-Additionally, fluctuations in the workload at UK Visas and Immigration (UKVI) can impact processing times.
+Variations in the workload at the processing centre can also impact processing times.

 Read more about UK visa processing times here >>